Miss Fortune X for 2 strings, a.m radio, piano and percussion (2012)

 Featured on Cat Hope 'Ephemeral Rivers' CD, Hat[now]ART 200

 To perform this work, you need the Decibel ScorePlayer and the scorefile to put in it.
 Instructions on how to put the file in the player are here.
-There is also a Max patch with the work, available from the composer.
+A digital or hard copy of the score is available from Material Press.